-I now offer four different wheel sizes for custom Bromptons, based on two frame sizes – it’s maybe a bit complicated, so hopefully this will help you choose the right size!
+I now offer six different wheel sizes for custom Bromptons, based on three frame sizes – it’s maybe a bit complicated, so hopefully this will help you choose the right size!

 Changing between the two different wheel size in each frame size isn’t a big deal, it’s just a matter of rebuilding the hubs into different rims (assuming you have disc brakes).

 |Standard frame sizes:||These frame parts are dimensionally identical to original Brompton ones, so the bike folds exactly as normal, and normal spares and accessories will fit with no problems.|